CSU Scholarship Programs

 Glenn and Dorothy Dumke Fellowship

-One $1,100 fellowship is awarded each year to a CSU graduate student at any campus pursuing a research project using the CSU archives in the area of public policy, American history, economics, archival management, or government.
-This fellowship was established in honor of the late Chancellor Emeritus Glenn S. Dumke and his wife, Dorothy.
-Dr. Dumke was Chancellor of the California State University from 1962 to 1982.
-The Dumke Fellowship is not being offered the 2010/2011
+One fellowship is awarded each year to a graduate student attending a CSU campus and pursuing a research project using the CSU archives in the area of public policy, American history, economics, archival management or government.
+This fellowship was established in honor of the late Chancellor Emeritus Glenn S. Dumke and his wife Dorothy.
+Dr. Dumke was chancellor of the California State University from 1962 to 1982.
+The fellowship amount is $1,300.

 Nathaniel R. and Valerie Dumont Scholarship

-Six $4,000 scholarships are available to help meet the financial needs of students, particularly those with visual and physical impairments.
-Eligibility is limited to students attending CSU Dominguez Hills, CSU Long Beach, CSU Los Angeles and CSU Northridge.
+Seven $4,300 scholarships are available to help meet the financial needs of students, particularly those with visual and physical impairments.
+Students attending CSU Dominguez Hills, CSU Long Beach, CSU Los Angeles and CSU Northridge are eligible.

 California Society of Municipal Finance Officers